camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 ### XML representation

-A business rule task with a called decision that does not specify the binding type (`latest` will be used implicitly):
+A business rule task with a called decision that does not specify the binding type (`latest` is used implicitly):

 ```xml
 <bpmn:businessRuleTask id="determine-box-size" name="Determine shipping box size">